jmeistrich/rnl-conf-2025/slides/slides.md

 <div class="mt-4 flex justify-center gap-x-4" >🔗 <a>https://github.com/expo/orbit</a></div>

 <!--
-I want to show you some really cool React Native macOS apps.
+I want to show you some really cool React Native Mac apps.

 Like Expo Orbit for launching builds or updates from EAS.
 It's this nice menu bar app which uses deep links to be activated from the web and run OS simulators with your builds.
 It's pretty cool.
 -->